dmd-program/dmd-100/projects/ritual/develop_prototype.md

 4. Click on the More button \(three dots\) and click **Download Prototype.** Choose the export a ZIP file of the project.
 5. Click the share button and choose share public link at the bottom to copy the public share link.

-## Design Document
+## Prototype Description

-* Start your document with the following: "**This is a prototype for an app that...**" To complete the sentence, use your brainstorming ideas and storyboard.
+* Start your description with the following: "**This is a prototype for an app that...**" To complete the sentence, synthesize your brainstorming and storyboard ideas.
 * Describe the ritual in detail and how the prototype app is intended to work.
+How does it support the ritual?
 * Write clearly, and check for grammar and spelling errors.

 ## Instructions